 Q How do I Register?

 A You want to get a hold of the annual Safari magazine for planning purposes - this is a print publication that is mailed out ONCE A YEAR each January to those on the Red Rock 4-Wheelers' mailing list.
 The mailing list is only used for mailing of the Safari magazine and for the notice about the Labor Day Safari & Camp-Out event.
 All registration is online on this web site.
-To be on the mailing list, click here to request paper.
+To be on the mailing list, click here to request magazine.
 For more EJS info click here.

 Q What does it cost to register for an event?